Exabyte-io/documentation/docs/cluster/jobs.md

 ## Parallel provisioning

-It takes a couple of minutes for each job to get requested nodes and goes from queue to running state, e.g. about 5 minutes for on-demand nodes.
-In case that you have N jobs and submit them at once you should wait for N*5 minutes for the last job to be started because jobs are processed one at a time.
-If you want the resource manager to provision nodes in parallel and wait only for a couple of minutes to start all jobs use PARALLEL extension directive within your job script file:
+It takes a few minutes for each job to get requested nodes and transition from "queued" to "running" state (5 minutes or more usually).
+When N jobs are submitted at once, the total wait time is N*5 minutes for the last job to be started.
+This is done to facilitate efficient resource allocation.
+Sometimes, one may want to provision nodes for all the jobs in parallel and wait only once to start all jobs.
+In that case PARALLEL extension directive should be used within the job script file as shown below:

 ```bash
 #PBS -N SAMPLE